 The game is not without its faults however.
 Hit and collision detection can be an issue with enemies and it gets even worse when there are a group of them.
 Many times I found myself getting hit without having a chance to defend.
 This is especially a problem when the enemies come from the background – they can be visible before they actually jump up to the path, but even trying to dodge them can end in taking damage.
 There are also some problems with the grappling portion of the game due to targeting problems.
 Scarygirl can target enemies to grab and grapple hooks in the environment, but the targeting can fail easily or switch around very quickly and throw everything off.
 While it’s not as bad while fighting enemies, I have fallen to my death trying to grapple my way across chasms.

 That’s not to say Scarygirl is a bad game – quite the opposite actually.
 I enjoyed the game and had a overall good time with it.
 The story is fun and interesting, and while I’ve not read or see the graphic novel, it seems like it translated over an electronic media very well.
 This is a game that a family can play together since the game boasts 2 player cooperative play, so perhaps a parent and child might have a blast with it – it really is a cute game.
-It’s got the classic platformer gaming with a few modern twists and a it’s at a great price point – why not give the dream-like world of Scarygirl a shot?Note: The ScaryGirl review was written based on the PS3 version of the game provided by the publisher.
+It’s got the classic platformer gaming with a few modern twists and a it’s at a great price point – why not give the dream-like world of Scarygirl a shot?Note: ScaryGirl was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.